-The primary objective is to educate students in the art of hospital medicine.
-The student will be encouraged to embrace the highest levels of Professionalism while first and foremost serving the needs of the patient.
-The importance of communication will be stressed, as well as Quality and Safety.
-The student will have opportunity to act both a learner and a teacher while on this rotation.
+The primary objective is to educate students in the art and science of hospital medicine.
+Students are encouraged to embrace the highest levels of professionalism while, first and foremost, serving the needs of the patient.
+The importance of communication is stressed, as well as quality and safety.
+Students have the opportunity to act both as learners and as teachers on this rotation.

-- Advance the student's skills in evaluation of complex hospital patients
+- Advance student skills in the evaluation and management of complex hospital patients

 Method of evaluation